Skip to content

 Should contractors expect more or fewer DCAA audits in 2026?

 Expect more targeted audits, not fewer.
-DCAA’s FY2024 results show $15.9 billion in audit exceptions with a shrinking workforce.
+DCAA’s FY2024 results show record audit exceptions with a shrinking workforce.
 Risk-based sampling concentrates resources on contractors with system deficiencies, prior findings, or high-dollar proposals.
 Clean records reduce your audit probability.
 System gaps increase it.

 Protect Your Audit Position Before the Transition Settles